St. Louis city guide

 If your plans center around the downtown area, just hoof it.
 As previously mentioned, downtown is very walkable, with the weather (either oppressive humidity in the summer or snowstorms in the winter) the only real deterrent to enjoying a nice stroll through downtown streets.

 Each venue has its share of nearby parking lots and structures, and many private lots and structures are open for games at Busch Stadium.
-Expect to pay between $10 and $20 at most spots.
 Traffic can get snarled rather easily, and well before the start times of many games, so arriving early, of course, is advisable.
 Parking at a light rail station and riding into the city is a popular alternative among St. Louis sports fans.

 The Gateway Arch is truly unique among American tourist attractions, and it’s worth a visit if for nothing else than the chance to walk underneath it and get a true sense of how big the darn thing is.
 It’s located along the Mississippi River in what’s known as the Jefferson National Expansion Memorial, and at its base is a museum dedicated to its construction and the country’s westward expansion, which the Arch was built to symbolize.
 For an admission fee, visitors can travel to the top of the arch via special elevator trams — buy your ticket online to reserve a spot on busy summer days.